 A: Renewal of membership is covered by this fund, however initial membership with AAPC is excluded from this fund.
 You must be a current member of the AAPC to apply.

-Q: Are there partial scholarships awarded?
+Q: Are there partial awards granted?

 Q: Can I receive a partial award for my AAPC renewal?

 A: Yes.
 If the HFC awards a portion of your dues, that amount will be applied when you pay the remaining portion.
 This must be done within 60 days of the award.
 However, if the member is using a payment plan for the dues, there is no way for the HFC to be a part of that process.

 Q: I would like to attend a conference.
 Can I apply for assistance with registration, lodging and travel?[Back to Top]

 A: Applications are valid for AAPC-sponsored events and products; therefore, housing, travel, and other related expenses are not covered.
 You may apply for assistance with an AAPC conference registration, but you should include with your application how you plan to cover the related expenses of travel, lodging, and meals.